Homework PracticeSign Up

 Question 32mcq

-Which answer shows correct understanding of connect cell biology to human health?
+Which answer shows correct understanding of links between cell biology and health?

 B.Cells were discovered after microscopes made tiny structures visible.